nazrulworld/fhir.resources/README.rst

         :target: https://www.hl7.org/implement/standards/product_brief.cfm?product_id=449
         :alt: HL7® FHIR®

-**Experimental XML and YAML serialization and deserialization supports.
-See [Advanced Usages] section!**
+FHIR_ (Fast Healthcare Interoperability Resources) is a specification for exchanging healthcare information electronically.
+It is designed to facilitate the exchange of data between different healthcare systems and applications, and is commonly used to build APIs (Application Programming Interfaces) for healthcare data.
+It is based on modern web technologies, and is designed to be easy to use and implement.
+It uses a modular approach, with a set of "resources" that represent different types of healthcare data (such as patients, observations, and diagnoses).
+These resources can be combined and extended as needed to support a wide range of healthcare use cases.

-Powered by pydantic_, all `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ are available as python class with built-in data validation, faster in performance and optionally ``orjson`` support has been included as a performance booster!
-Written in modern python.
+This "fhir.resources" package is powered by pydantic_ so faster in performance and optionally ``orjson`` support has been included as a performance booster!
+Obviously it is written in modern python and has data validation built-in.
+It provides tools and classes for all of the `FHIR Resources <https://www.hl7.org/fhir/resourcelist.html>`_ defined in the FHIR specification, and allows you to create and manipulate FHIR resources in Python.
+You can then use these resources to build FHIR-based APIs or to work with FHIR data in other ways.

 * Easy to construct, easy to extended validation, easy to export.
 * By inheriting behaviour from pydantic_, compatible with `ORM <https://en.wikipedia.org/wiki/Object-relational_mapping>`_.